oracle/graaljs/docs/user/NodeJS.md

 ## Installing Packages Using `npm`

 To install a Node.js package, you can use the `npm` executable in the `$GRAALVM_HOME/bin` folder of GraalVM.
-The `npm` executable is equivalent to the default Npm command, and supports most of its options.
+The `npm` executable is equivalent to the default NPM command, and supports most of its options.

-An Npm package can be installed with:
+An NPM package can be installed with:
 ```
 $GRAALVM_HOME/bin/npm install <package>
 ```
-As the `npm` executable of GraalVM is largely compatible with Npm, packages will be installed in the `node_modules` folder, as expected.
+As the `npm` executable of GraalVM is largely compatible with NPM, packages will be installed in the `node_modules` folder, as expected.

-### Installing `npm` packages globally
+### Installing `npm` Packages Globally

 Node packages can be installed globally using `npm` and the `-g` option.
 By default, `npm` installs global packages in the path where the `node` executable is installed.